Vuurvos1/textedit/README.md

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+### Inspector

+To enable the Svelte inspector while in development mode you can press `windows + shift` now you can easily inspect elements and move to the coresponding files inside the editor

 ## Database (supabase stuff)

 notes